Knowledge Base: E-commerce Accounting and VAT Compliance

 Intrastat in the UK

-After leaving the EU, trade between the UK and the EU no longer requires Intrastat reporting, except for trade with Northern Ireland, which remains subject to these requirements.
-Export and import with Northern Ireland must be reported as part of Intrastat reporting using the country code XI.
+Following Brexit, trade between Great Britain (England, Scotland, and Wales) and the EU no longer requires Intrastat reporting.
+The exception is Northern Ireland, which continues to follow EU rules for goods trade under the Windsor Framework.
+Exports and imports with Northern Ireland must be reported as part of Intrastat using the country code XI.

-British sales invoices should contain the following information:
+UK VAT invoices must include the following information:

 • Seller’s details: name, address, VAT number